pnkraemer/probdiffeq/docs/benchmarks/taylor_pleiades/plot.md

 def choose_style(label):
-    """Choose a plotting style for a given algorithm.""" if "taylor" in label.lower():
+    """Choose a plotting style for a given algorithm.""" if "unroll" in label.lower():
+        return {"color": "C2", "linestyle": "dashdot"}
+    if "taylor" in label.lower():
         return {"color": "C0", "linestyle": "solid"}
     if "forward" in label.lower():